-Sam is a partner at CMS Cameron McKenna Nabarro Olswang and specialises in data privacy (including the GDPR) and cyber-security issues and in advising on complex and strategic IT and telecommunication projects including all forms of cloud computing (SaaS, PaaS and IaaS), outsourcing (IT, BPO and off-shoring), system development and supply, system integration, software licensing, support and service agreements.
-Sam is on the Privacy & Policy Expert Group of the Biometrics Institute.
+Sam is a partner at the leading international law firm, CMS and advises on the negotiation and drafting of complex commercial agreeents specialising in strategic IT and telecommunication projects including all forms of cloud computing (SaaS, PaaS and IaaS), outsourcing (IT, BPO and off-shoring), system development and supply, system integration, software licensing, support and service agreements.
+Sam also regularly advises on data protection and cyber security.

 At an international level, Sam is both the UK representative on the EU Commission’s Expert Group on Cloud Computing Contracts and on the IT Law Committee of the Bars and Law Societies of Europe (CCBE).
 Sam is on the International Advisory Board of Cyber Rescue Alliance, which is a business assistance alliance helping its members reduce the harm caused by cyber-attacks and is a former Global Board of Trustee for the Chartered Institute of Procurement and Supply (CIPS).

 At the national level, he is the past Chair on the Law Society’s Technology and Law Committee (but still a member of that Reference Group) and a committee member of the EU Committee of the Law Society.
 Sam is on the Board of the IT Faculty of the Institute of Chartered Accountants of England and Wales.
 Sam has recently been elected as a Trustee to the British Computer Society (BCS) and is also on the Advisory Council of the BCS.
 Sam is the Co-convenor (with the Chinese) on a ISO Working Group tasked with developing a new ISO Standard on the management of contract and legal risk and is the Chair of the Legal Special Interest Group at the Institute of Risk Management.